-NC START, or North Carolina Systemic, Therapeutic Assessment, Respite and Treatment, are statewide community crisis support programs for individuals (ages 18 and above) with intellectual/developmental disabilities and complex behavioral or mental health needs.
-Crisis prevention and intervention services are provided through crisis response, clinical consultation, training and respite.
+NC START, or North Carolina Systemic, Therapeutic Assessment, Resources and Treatment, is a set of statewide community crisis support programs for individuals (ages 6 and above) with intellectual/developmental disabilities and complex behavioral or mental health needs.
+Crisis prevention and intervention services are provided through crisis planning, crisis response, clinical consultation and training.

 Frequently Asked Questions